Samsung Galaxy A53 5G: Battery

-The phone contains a non-removable, 5000mAh lithium polymer battery supporting fast charging at 25 W.
+Similar to its predecessor, it has a 5000mAh non-removable battery, supporting fast charging at 25 W.

 Processor

-The device has a Samsung Exynos 1280 chipset with an octa-core CPU (2 cores at 2.4 GHz + 6 cores at 2 GHz) that enables the device to handle demanding tasks and optimize power consumption.
+The device uses the Samsung Exynos 1280 chipset with an octa-core CPU (2 cores at 2.4 GHz + 6 cores at 2 GHz).
 It has UFS 2.2 internal memory with 128/256 GB storage and microSD expandable up to 1 TB.
-The RAM is either 6 or 8 GB (depending on the version chosen).
+RAM options are either 6 or 8 GB.

 Camera

-The Galaxy A53's rear camera array features four cameras, including a 64 MP main camera, a 12 MP ultrawide camera, a 5 MP macro camera, and a 5 MP depth camera.
+The Galaxy A53's rear camera array features four cameras, also similar to its predecessor, consisting of a 64 MP main camera, a 12 MP ultrawide camera, a 5 MP macro camera, and a 5 MP depth camera.
+The front camera uses the same 32 MP sensor.

 Software

 The phone was shipped with Android 12 and One UI 4.1.
 The device, alongside the A33, A73 and a selection of other Samsung Galaxy devices, were announced to receive four Android OS upgrades and five years of security updates.

-In November 2022, Samsung began rolling out the One UI 5 update based on Android 13, which marked the first major OS upgrade for the device since its release.
-Samsung began rolling out One UI 6.1, based on Android 14, to the Galaxy A53 in mid-May 2024.
-One UI 7, based on Android 15, was released to the Galaxy A53 in mid-2025.
-From October 16, 2025, the A53 would finally receive its last major OS upgrade with Android 16 and One UI 8.